marcinjahn/technology-notebook/src/docs/technologies/linux/containers.md

 ---
-title: Containerization
+title: Containers
-description: Information about containers in linux, how they work
+description: Information about containers in Linux, how they work
-tags: linux, containers
+tags: linux, containers, oci, docker, podman
 lang: en-US
 ---

-# Containerization
+# Containers

-## Sources

-- "Kubernetes in Action (Second Edition)" book

 ## Namespaces

 Containers rely on namespaces in Linux.
-There are 7 kinds of namespaces:
+There are 8 kinds of namespaces:

+- cgroups
 - mount
 - process ID
 - network
 - IPC
 - UNIX time-sharing system (UTS) - hostname, domain name
 - users, groups
+- time

 Each container is assigned with new namespaces of these types, creating an illusion for the process that it runs on a separate machine.